-The Union of Students in Ireland (USI) have launched a virtual campaign for international students stuck in Ireland for the holidays.
+The Union of Students in Ireland (USI) have launched a virtual campaign for international students within Ireland.

-The #CantGetHome campaign is focused on international students who are unable to travel home due to the Covid-19.
+The #cantgethome campaign centers on international students who are unable to travel home due to Covid-19.

 “It’s a daily task to keep myself busy just to take my mind off the fact that I won’t be able to see my family for another year or so,” said Siew.

-A postgraduate is a student who has successfully completed an undergraduate degree level course, such as a bachelor’s degree, at a higher level institution and is undertaking further study at a more advanced level, such as a master’s study, or a PhD.
+A postgraduate is a student who has successfully completed their undergraduate degree and is furthering their studies at a more advanced level.

-Sathishaa Mohan, a international DCU journalism student said that “it was really hard, it was awful, it was the worst time ever when the pandemic started.”
+Sathishaa Mohan, an international DCU journalism student said: “It was really hard, it was awful, it was the worst time ever when the pandemic started.”

-When the pandemic started in March Mohan received sad news from her family in Malaysia.
+When the pandemic started in March, Mohan received news from her family in Malaysia.

-“When I heard that my grandmother passed away my mom said: ‘So what can you come back now, can you see your grandmother one last time?’”
+“When I heard that my grandmother passed away my mom said: ‘So can you come back now, can you see your grandmother one last time.”

-“It was a tough decision to miss my grandmothers funeral.
-First of all it’s a grim occasion and second of all it’s hard to move on,” she said.
+“It was a tough decision to miss my grandmother’s funeral, first of all, it’s a grim occasion and second of all it’s hard to move on,” said Mohan.

 Image Credit: USI